DemonMan123/Load_Calculator/README.md

 ## 🛠️ About the Program

-My progam is simply a tool to help with operations, including the following:
+My progam is simply a tool to help with operations, which will include the following:

+- ✅ **A calculator which will expand from the left side of the UI.**
-- ✅ **startup checklists**
+- ✅ **startup checklist**
-- ✅ **running/monitoring** checklists
+- ✅ **running/monitoring checklist**
-- ✅ Safe **shutdown procedures**
+- ✅ **Safe shutdown procedures**
-- ✅ A **diagnostic tool** to help identify and understand common reactor issues and warnings
+- ✅ **A diagnostic tool to help identify and understand common reactor issues and warnings**

 > **Note:** This program is a **work in progress**.
 Nothing is implemented yet, this is just a map of what I'm planning on adding.